kevinphan981/occupational-licensing-study/README.md

 is the data that I need the most for this project.

+I aim to investigate the effects of occupational licensing in specific professions (notably cosmetology, plumbing, and electrician-related trades) through a variety of channels.
+In particular, I leverage changes in training hours, reciprocity, and apprenticeship hours in a staggered difference in differences design to investigate their effects on a variety of demographic factors and economic variables.
+The study will use the data from the CPS and other IPUMS data sources from 2010 to 2023 to see if changes in licensing requirements has a causal effect on wages/income, employment, poverty, and demographic changes within the industry.
+The data from IPUMS will be essential to carry out this project, as there is no other survey that provides economic data at such a granular level with information related to occupational licensing.

 **Disclaimer: This repository is part of my work with the Grassroot Institute of Hawaii, certain things (aside from API keys and the like) will be made private as a result.**